acagastya/gatsby-test/src/posts/Period Rants/Period Rants.md

 Now, this confrontation [with the weird phrase] made me think "I missed my period" does not make sense either.
 For you to miss the event, the event should occur and you should have not attended it.
 When I say "I missed the train", it means the train left and I could not board the train.
 If the train was cancelled, there would have been no train to miss in the first place.

 "I missed the doomsday!"
 No, I did not.
-It did not occur, for me to miss it.<br>When I missed the train; if the train could speak, it would not say "I missed a passenger".
+It did not occur, for me to miss it.<br/>When I missed the train; if the train could speak, it would not say "I missed a passenger".
 It would say, "A passenger did not show up."

 So, you did not "miss the period".
 The brutal bloodshed did not show up.
 Hooray!
 Go get ice cream.
 And a pregnancy test kit.